flecoqui/CognitiveServices/FaceUWPSampleApp/README.md

 ![](https://raw.githubusercontent.com/flecoqui/CognitiveServices/master/FaceUWPSampleApp/Docs/result.png)

-Using the application with Custom Vision Cognitive Service
+Using the application with Custom Face Cognitive Service
 ----------------------------
 Once the application is installed on your device, you can launch it and the main page will be displayed after few seconds.